chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 The file must be an executable.
 You can turn your script into an executable by
 running: ``chmod +x PRETEST``.

-Note that if running tests, in parallel, the ``PRETEST`` script will not be run for any subdirectories and must be either duplicated or have a symbolic link to the parent directory.
-You can add a symlink to a file in a parent directory by
+Note that the ``PRETEST`` script will not be run for any subdirectories and must be either duplicated or have a symbolic link to the parent directory.
+You can add a symlink to a file in a parent directory by running:
-running:  ``ln -s ../PRETEST PRETEST``
+``ln -s ../PRETEST PRETEST``

 A Performance Test
 ------------------